mshams-IE/2026ZainHoL/content/labs/lab3-cdw/README.md

 #### Create a Dataset in Data Vizualization

-Once in Data Visualization, go to the **Data** option from the top menu, and then to the Connector of the form _viz-impala-cxn-00N_ from the left menu.
+Once in Data Visualization, go to the **Data** option from the top menu, and then select your assigned data warehouse from the left menu under all connections.

 ![CDW Data Viz Connectors](cdw_dv_connectors.png)